 My 19 years as a married man ended with an unpleasant divorce in July 1992.
 I was a single man again who only had to worry about himself.
 My new independence allowed me time away from home and unlimited travel.
 It also afforded the opportunity to finally rebuild my former home which burned down in March 1991.

-Actually, I wasn't happy living with no female companionship.
+I wasn't happy living without any female companionship.
 For this reason, I started dating again and fell in love in February 1993 after I met my eventual second wife.

 Immediate Aftermath of Divorce July-August 1992

 About a week after the realization of my divorce had sunk in, I experienced anger about wasting 20 years of my life.
 My immediate reaction was to throw away a photo album I had with pictures of my ex-wife Mona in both Taiwan and the United States.
 Unfortunately, many of my Navy pictures while stationed in Taiwan were also included.
 I guess I thought this was a good way to erase the past.

 Then, a few days later, I started to cry while listening to a song by Chicago.
 I couldn't forget the good times I had with Mona, especially during the first half of our marriage.